 You know, I don't know what else to say about what I'm about to inform you of here.

-And I could understand, all right, I I picked up three areas where Paul Ryan disagrees with Donald Trump.
+And I can understand, all right, I've picked up three areas where Paul Ryan disagrees with Donald Trump, probably on trade.

 I think he's sincere in wanting to negotiate better deals.